yazdipour/OmnivoreQL/CONTRIBUTING.md

 Once the Pull Request is accepted and merged, you can safely delete the branch (and the forked repo if no more development is needed).

+## Release process

+1. Make a new tag with the version number
+2. Push the tag to GitHub
+3. The release will be automatically published to PyPI

+You can see how the Github Action for releasing works in the `.github/workflows/release.yml` file.